nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 3.2.1.
 Employee

-Employees can be added to SudoHR to better track their data, such as their leaves and the departments that they belong to.
+Employees can be added to SudoHR to better track their data, such as their leaves and the departments that they belong to,  as well as easy retrieval of information.

 An employee possesses the following attributes:
 1. Employee ID